BlackGlory/extra-promise/README.md

 - `function receive(): AsyncIterable<T>`
   Receive value from the channel.
 - `function close(): void`
-  Record no more values will be sent on the channel.
+  Close channel, no more values can be sent.

 If the channel closed, `send()` will throw `ChannelClosedError`.